spigell/packer-archlinux/README.md

 ## Specification

-  archlinux - x64_86
+  architecture - x64_86

   Interface - bios

   disk - 20G

   rootpass - root/archlinux

   For access use vagrant/vagrant or open public key.

-  For full information see `boxes/install.json`
+  For full information about box see `boxes/install.json`

+  *NOTE!* The VirtualBox Guest Additions are not preinstalled!
+If you need shared folders please install [vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin.
+Or you can use [sshfs](https://github.com/dustymabe/vagrant-sshfs) plugin.

 # Instructions

+For local build you must delete section about uploading to vagrant cloud.
+After that run:

     $ packer build arch-template.json

+OR you can use `jq`

+    $ jq '.["post-processors"][0] |= map(select(.type != "vagrant-cloud"))' arch-template.json | packer build -

 ## launch with GUI console